While You Are Here

-Please be sure and check our current COVID-19 related restrictions and protocols in the menu on the right.
+Please be sure and check our current COVID-19 related restrictions.

 Boone Hospital Center's admissions system is designed to be smooth and efficient, allowing you to go quickly to your room and relax.
 After you arrive, you will be interviewed by admitting personnel and an admitting nurse.
 This interview provides our healthcare team with vital information to ensure continuity in your medical treatment.
 Your cooperation in providing this information will help us provide you with the best care possible.

 The day of your discharge will be determined by your physician.
 We ask that you make advance arrangements with family members or friends for transportation.
 If mail arrives for you after your discharge, it will be forwarded to the home address given when you were admitted.

 Upon arrival, you will be given information regarding your wishes for medical treatment.
 If you have questions, ask your admitting or floor nurse for assistance.
 We provide more specific information about Advance Directives through our Spiritual Care Services.

 It is the policy of Boone Hospital Center to provide patient care on an equal basis.
 No person shall be excluded from participation, denied the benefits of, or subjected to any form of discrimination, including any disparate treatment because of race, color, religion, national origin, sex, sexual orientation, gender identity or disabilities.
 If you feel you have been discriminated against, contact the customer relations department at 573.815.6047.